ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

    a future where ``*`` is removed from the language, and changing error messages is one step in that direction.

+.. |star| unicode:: U+2605 .. unicode star

+6. Currently, and in this proposal, both ``*`` and its unicode variant |star| are treated identically.
+One way to have our cake and eat it too is to follow the plan above for ``*`` but force |star| to always lex as an alphanumeric identifier (the way ``*``\-as-``Type`` lexes now).
+That way, folks who are really wedded to using a star can still do so.
+This would not be backwards compatible, because anyone who uses |star| as a type-level infix operator would have to change the name of their operator; there would be no way to use |star| infix (without backquotes, as usual).

 Unresolved questions
 --------------------